BobbyWibowo/BobbyBDThemes/README.md

 @import url(https://blog.fiery.me/BobbyBDThemes/assets/bmt/files/20-bmt-magane.css);
 ```

-> I tried to make the modules work by themselves.
-But certain module can only work alongside other modules (e.i.
-20-bmt-magame.css work best with 15-bmt-fixes.css as it contains the necessary fixes for picker buttons).
+> I tried to make the modules work by themselves, but certain module can only work alongside other modules (e.i. `20-bmt-magane.css` will only work best with `15-bmt-fixes.css` as it contains the necessary fixes for textarea buttons).

 ## Build